ignaciocunado/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### My Changes

+I opted to add a new field to the client where the user can input the private key as well as the wallet.
+The transaction will be accepted iff the private key matches the wallet's private key.